kcleal/kmerhash/README.rst

 --------

 kmers are packed into an int64 using a rolling hash.
-The maximum kmer size is 32 bp and currently an alphabet of {A, T, C, G} is supported (uppercase only)
+The maximum kmer size is 32 bp and currently an alphabet of {A, T, C, G} is supported (uppercase only):

 .. code-block:: python